OverlordCrowley/OverlordCrowley/README.md

 ### Hello everyone👋, my name is Maksim, I was born and live in Astana, Kazakhstan.
+I became interested in programming at school in computer science, studied and tried a lot of things a little bit, starting with a calculator in python, and ending with a server api on node js.
 I'm an aspiring web developer who aspires to be a full stack 😄

 <!--
 **OverlordCrowley/OverlordCrowley** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.